Ruth Lauritsen (1913-2018)

 She was born in Worcester, Massachusetts, on Jan.
 17, 1948, one of the seven children of Theodore and Margaret Routhier.

 She married Richard Sweeney in 1969, after they met at the top of the Empire State Building in a chance encounter.
 Known to friends and family as “Susie” or “Sue,” she enjoyed spending time with her family, playing and watching sports and dancing and laughing with loved ones.
 Her favorite pastime was being a loving and playful Memere to her grandchildren, Colin, Keira and Gavin.

 Sue was a line-drive hitter, all-star shortstop, fearless volleyball player, automatic quarterback for her children and their neighborhood friends, exceptional dancer, and always the life of the party.

 Besides her husband and grandchildren, she is survived by her children, Richard Sweeney (Michelle) of Ridgefield, Connecticut, and Renee Rafferty (Brian) of Wilton, Connecticut.
 She also is survived by her siblings: Emil Routhier (Susan) of Holliston, Massachusetts; Don Routhier (Nina) of Ashburn, Virginia; Helen Flis (John) of Colchester, Connecticut; and Diane Routhier of Middletown, Connecticut.

 A Mass of Christian Burial was held June 19 at St Mary’s Church in Marlboro.

 Information provided by local funeral homes.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.